Overall Attitudes For Handling Anxiety

 The defiant attitude vs. the calm, accepting attitude

 The other route would be to take on a more Zen mindset.
 You calmly roll with whatever your anxiety dishes out, all without straying from following your values.
 If your anxiety interferes with your life you accept that and don't expect everything to work out perfectly all the time.
-You have a positive, understanding view of your nervousness; It's just trying to help, but it goes overboard sometimes and it nothing personal.
+You have a positive, understanding view of your nervousness; It's just trying to help, but it goes overboard sometimes, which is nothing personal.